 Dieter Rams, a German designer, prioritises utility.
 The design is minimal and elegant, and the functions are straightforward and obvious.
 This 1960s universal storage cabinet epitomises the philosophy of "less, but better."

-According to the needs, universal storage cabinets can be constructed with various modules and combinations.
-A bookshelf, a clothes rack, a work platform, a dining table, and a TV wall are all included.
+We can construct universal storage cabinets using various modules and combinations, depending on the needs.
+Included are a bookshelf, a clothes rack, a work platform, a dining table, and a TV wall.
 It seamlessly blends storage, shelves, and other tasks while taking up the least amount of space.

 NO.15